 metrics = get_deployment_metrics('ws-1234567890')

-print(json.dumps(metrics, indent=2))For infrastructure-as-code environments, you can also measure drift detection through Scalr's powerful state management capabilities:
+print(json.dumps(metrics, indent=2))For infrastructure-as-code environments, you can also track drift detection through Scalr's state management:

-# Terraform code to enable drift detection in Scalr
+# Terraform code to enable Scalr's remote backend and drift detection

 terraform {